 Although the Apple Mail App reaches out to all the user demands, they still want the alternative option to share the large file from one device to another, no matter either it’s via Mail or any other method.
 Also Helpful in limited 5GBs icloud space for each apple id account.

-- Allows sharing data for up to 2 GB in free version.
+- Allows sharing data for up to 2 GB in free of cost

 - Includes two types of subscription plans Pro (200 GB/ Day) and Premium (Unlimited Data Transfer).

 - You can share about 15 GB of data in the free version of Google Drive.

 - Comes different types of plans Recommended (100 GB), Standard (200 GB) & Premium (2 TB).
 All the plans need to be subscribed every month.

 - Unlike the other alternatives, it also comes in different plans Personal(Plus, Family) and Business ( Professional, Standard, Advance).
 To get a detailed view of the Dropbox plan, click on the below-mentioned link.

 - With OneDrive, you will receive almost 5 GB of free storage and sharing capacity in the free version.